eerimoq/nala/README.rst

 For variadic functions
 ^^^^^^^^^^^^^^^^^^^^^^

-Variadic functions mocks are slightly different from the above.
-They also have a format string and an ellipsis in some "every call" and "per call" functions.
+Variadic function mocks are slightly different from the above.
+Their parameter list is extended with a format string and an ellipsis (``...``) in some "every call" and "per call" functions.

 .. code-block:: c